OMG, do I wish I had a fig tree if you like figs this recipe is for you!

 Having easy to melt chocolate on hand is critical to me.

-I’ve used many types of chocolate for melting and coating treats and Merckens dark chocolate candy melts are one of my favorites.
+I’ve used many types of chocolate for melting and coating treats and Merckens (Guittard brand as well) dark chocolate candy melts.
 They melt quickly and the chocolate tastes delicious and it doesn’t get thick as I work with it, which is great when you want a thin coating.

 - 2 cups flour